ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 <a href="CA_Trendline.png" target="_blank">View Image in New Tab</a>

-# 2) Age distribution of victims
+## Age of the victims

 Histograms show the shape and spread of a dataset.
 Here we see the age distribution of victims in 5-year increments.
 The histogram shows us that the age is slightly skewed towards older ages.
-The mean age of victims is 35.6 and the standard deviation is 11.9.
-The youngest victim was 1 and the oldest was 77

 <div style="overflow: hidden;
   padding-top: 56.25%;